hanishkvc/prgs-fin-finfoolserrandkvc/README.rst

 Some of the operationTypes supported include

-   normal: Depending on the value in the given dataSrc on the given date, decide how to rank the entities.
+   normal: Depending on the value in the given dataSrc on the given date or index, decide how to rank the entities.

    srel_absret: The dataSrc should be one generated using srel procdata_ex operation.
    Look at the associated absoluteReturn value for each of the specified entities, and